Augmenting software engineering with AI - The ai4se taxonomy and its use

 The approach uses a transformer model that was first pre-trained on an English text corpus, further semi-supervisedly trained on a large source code corpus, and finally fine-tuned for the task of generating assert statements for unit tests.
-The assert statements are accurate and increase test coverage.

-For \textbf{test} \textit{improvement}, \cite{zhao2015clustering} discusses test case prioritisation based on source code changes, software quality metrics, test coverage data, and code coverage-based clustering.
+The assert statements are accurate and increase test coverage. \citet{zhao_clustering_bayesian_2015} discusses test case prioritisation based on source code changes, software quality metrics, test coverage data, and code coverage-based clustering.
 It reduces the impact of similar test cases covering the same code and improves fault detection performance.

-For the \textit{understanding}, \textit{generation} and \textit{improvement} of \textit{configurations} for software deployments, \cite{tatineni2021ai} explores the role of ML in DevOps for intelligent release management.
-It suggests combining continuous monitoring, predictions of the likelihood of deployment failures, root cause analysis, and pipeline optimisation to reduce deployment failures and improve release management efficiency and software quality.
+For \textbf{deployments},~\citet{tatineni_integrating_2024} explores the role of ML in DevOps for intelligent release management.
+It suggests besides other things combining continuous monitoring, predictions of the likelihood of deployment failures, root cause analysis, and pipeline optimisation to reduce deployment failures and improve release management efficiency and software quality.